avishkar13/Medcare-AI-Forecast/express-backend/doc/dashboard.api.md

 - `leadTimeDays`, `σleadTime`, `serviceLevel` — from `PlanningParameter`; defaults `7`, `0`, `0.95` if no row exists.
 - `z()` — inverse normal CDF, Acklam approximation, in `src/utils/inventory.ts`.

-`orderedQuantity` is used rather than `fulfilledQuantity` deliberately.
-See `dashboard.routedecision.md`.
+`orderedQuantity` is used rather than `fulfilledQuantity` deliberately: it is demand as the customer expressed it, unclipped by whatever stock happened to be on hand.

 ### Errors